jwill2385/skeletal-pose-to-activity-classifier/README.md

 This repository contains code for stratified KFold training of both the GCN and Transformer models outlined in the paper.
 Note: the same model architectures were applied to each of the joint combinations tested along with hyperparameter tuning in order to determine the best joint combinations to apply stratified KFold analysis.

 ## Data Format
 The data used in this analysis is confidential and owned by the NBA.
 It contains skeletal tracking data where each row is a separate basketbal event.
 This work analyzes classifying dribbles, passes, shots, and rebounds over a 21 frame window using a wide variety of different joint combinations to analyze the impact of reducing joints on classification model performance.
-155 different joint combinations were tested and we analyzed over 400,000 event occurences.
+For this paper, 155 different joint combinations were tested and we analyzed over 400,000 event occurences.

 The input dataframe are parquet files with the following columns of interest: